Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 to associate them with the objects in the scene.
 Each of the RTX APIs implements this using the *Shader Binding Table*.
 An analogy in the rasterization pipeline is bindless rendering, where the required data (textures, buffers) is uploaded to the GPU and accessed as needed by ID at runtime in the shader.
-In some sense, our shader dispatch is now "bindless".
+In some sense, our shader dispatch is now "bindless."
 The RTX execution pipeline is shown below.

 <figure>